Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

         get() = _messages.asSharedFlow()

     suspend fun sendMessageToEveryone(message: Message) {
-        // Emits the message to subscribes of the messages flow _messages.emit(message)
+        // Emits the message to subscribers of the messages flow _messages.emit(message)
     }
 }